-Alex Zanardi (Alessandro Zanardi), the ex-Formula 1 and CART driver, who lost both legs following an horrible crash in 2001, won the road race with a sprint finish ahead of South Africa’s Ernst van Dyk and Belgian Wim Decleir.
+Alex Zanardi won a second hand-cycling gold of Paralympics.
+The ex-Formula 1 and CART driver, who lost both legs following a horrific crash in 2001, won the road race with a sprint finish ahead of South Africa’s Ernst van Dyk and the Belgian Wim Decleir.

-45-year-old Italian has already won another gold medal with winning the handcycling H4 Class individual time trial on Wednesday.
-On Friday, he won the H4 class hand-cycling road race on 64-kilometer course at the Brands Hatch circuit.
+45-year-old Italian has already won another gold medal with winning the hand-cycling H4 Class individual time trial on Wednesday.
+On Friday, he won the H4 class hand-cycling road race on a 64-kilometer course at the Brands Hatch circuit.

 In the longer-distance event on Friday, Zanardi led early on then became part of a thrilling eight-bike lead battle.
 He burst back to the front on the final lap, and beat South Africa’s Eric van Dyk across the line by one second to secure gold.